FG confirms May 3 for commencement of 2023 Census

-Dr Garba Abari, a member of the Publicity and Advocacy Committee on 2023 National Population and Housing Census, confirmed this on Sunday in Abuja during a press conference.
+Dr Garba Abari, a member of the Publicity and Advocacy Committee on the 2023 National Population and Housing Census confirmed this yesterday in Abuja when he appeared on the News Agency of Nigeria, NAN, Forum.

-He said that the three-day exercise would commence May 3 and end on May 5 across the country.
+He said the three-day exercise would commence on May 3 and end on May 5 across the country.

-Abari, who is the Director-General, National Orientation Agency (NOA), explained that the census exercise would capture every person, household and structure for national planning and project execution purposes.
+Abari, who is the Director-General of, National Orientation Agency, NOA, explained that the census would capture every person, household and structure for national planning and project execution purposes.

-According to him, the change in the date was due to the postponement of the 2023 gubernatorial and state house of assembly elections by the Independent National Electoral Commission (INEC).
+According to him, the change in the date was due to the postponement of the 2023 gubernatorial and state houses of assembly elections by the Independent National Electoral Commission, INEC.

 “That change by INEC made it mandatory for us to also adjust the date for the conduct of the exercise,” he said.